The premise

 End-of-lesson check

-What is the core idea behind "AI for Self-Auditing Your Grading for Bias"?
+What is the main idea of "AI for Self-Auditing Your Grading for Bias"?

 - AI surfaces patterns in your grades, but you still do the human work of changing practice.

-Which term best describes a foundational idea in "AI for Self-Auditing Your Grading for Bias"?
+Which concept is most central to "AI for Self-Auditing Your Grading for Bias"?

 - self-audit